MohitSoni11/grade-tracker-cornell/README.md

 # grade-tracker-cornell
-Tracks your grades and attendance for all classes by scraping Gradescope &amp; CSMX.
+Tracks your grades and attendance for all classes by scraping Gradescope &amp; CMSX.